Lio5n/peekaboo/README.md

 Peekaboo is an Obsidian plugin designed to selectively hide and reveal files and folders, adding an extra layer of privacy to your vault.
 Configure hidden items, secure the configuration with a password, and easily toggle visibility with a ribbon icon or command palette commands.

 **Important Note:** Peekaboo provides a convenient way to visually conceal notes within your Obsidian workflow.
 However, it's essential to understand that it does not encrypt your files.
-For enhanced security, consider combining Peekaboo with Obsidian's built-in "Excluded Files" feature (`Options > Files and Links > Excluded Files`) to prevent hidden items from appearing in search results, graph view, and other areas.
+For enhanced security, consider combining Peekaboo with Obsidian's built-in "Excluded Files" feature (`Options > Files and Links > Excluded files`) to prevent hidden items from appearing in search results, graph view, and other areas.

 ## Features

 - **Password-Protected Configuration:** Secure your hidden file settings with a password.
 - **Granular Visibility Control:**  Hide individual files, entire folders, or use wildcards for pattern-based hiding.
 - **Configured Exception Files:**  Maintain visibility of specific files within hidden directories.
 (Note: Folder exceptions are not currently supported).
-- **Quick Access Ribbon Icon:**  Discreetly access Peekaboo's functionality from the ribbon.
-Optionally hide the icon itself within the plugin settings for enhanced privacy.
 - **Intuitive Command Palette Integration:**  Manage visibility with dedicated commands: Toggle Configured Files Visibility, Show Specified File, Show All Configured Files, Hide All Configured Files.
 - **Streamlined Workflow:** The ribbon icon now presents a menu with the above commands, providing quick access to all Peekaboo actions.